decurus/minecraft_particle_fog/README.md

 ![fog_3](https://user-images.githubusercontent.com/25495079/166561041-82b5cf00-0d84-44ff-acba-c1b1f0cccd2b.PNG)

 Note: This is just a fun side project.
 No garantue for updates, bugfixes or whatever.
 I will work on it, when I work on it.
 Plus: Its open source.
+If you have any suggestions, feel free to reach out.

 ## How to install
 All Add-Ons are located in: